insin/nwb/docs/WebModules.md

 # Web Modules

-A web module is a module published to npm which is expxected to be able to run on the browser
+A web module is a module which will be published to npm and si expected to be able to run in a browser as a dependency of a webapp.

 ## Create a new web module

 ```
-nwb new module app-name
+nwb new web-module <module-name>
+?
+Which global variable will the UMD build export? <ModuleName>
 ```

+Creates a skeleton for a web module with the given name, with a UMD build exporting the specified global variable.

 ## Run tests